15 common myths about ISAs that might hold you back from saving more

 And with that, this myth-busting meeting is adjourned!

-Protect your investments from UK tax with tax-efficient investing accounts like a stocks and shares ISA or a SIPP account.
+Protect your investments from UK tax with tax-efficient investing accounts like a stocks and shares ISA or a self-invested person pension (SIPP).
 Check out the ins and outs of both accounts before opening one.
-Take a look at what is a stocks and shares ISA and our SIPP guide.
+Take a look at our ISAs Explained guide and our SIPP guide.
 We summed up the key differences in our SIPP vs ISA guide.

 Important information